bhauman/bhauman.github.com/drafts/clojurescript-core-async-todos.md

 > - wikipedia

 A modal window is commonly implemented using a screen to cover all the event bound elements below it.
-This reveals how common Javascript practices ignore complexity with ... well ... hacks.
+This reveals how common JavaScript practices ignore complexity with ... well ... hacks.

 The event producing element's below the dom screen are still